 4. Moon Phase Jewelery – A Gift for Her

 Looking for a sentimental, custom gift?
 Spouses, lovers, and boyfriends pay attention.
 You know what they say, “Diamonds are a girl’s best friend.”
-Why not show your “interest” in her interest by gifting a Moon Phase Swarovski Luna Necklace?
+Why not show your “interest” in her interest by gifting a Moon Phase Luna Necklace and Bracelet gift set?

 You enter in her birthday and country of birth to discover what phase the moon was in at that time and the associated birthstone.
 You also have the option of tacking on a small fee to customize the back of the luna necklace with an engraving to personalize it even further.
 Nail it the first time lovers – this type of jewelery gift is sentimental and romantic for the woman in your life.

 You may not be able to capture images like The Hubble Telescope, but you can appreciate what The Hubble can.

 The images and educational content in the Hubble’s Universe: Greatest Discoveries and Latest Images are priceless to the avid astronomer.
 Terrence Dickinson takes you on a tour during the Hubble’s orbit from 1990 through to early 2017 to explore the universe the way the Hubble sees it.
 Your imagination is brought to life with this cosmic portfolio.
 Stunning color and detail provided in this book will fuel an astronomer’s passion for the hobby and will keep it alight for a lifetime.

 6. NASA Merchandise – A Gift for Him

 NASA clothing, NASA kitchenware, and NASA packs.
 Anything to do with NASA, fun.com will have something you can gift.